Nelson Team Grants

 • School submits Nelson Team Grant application.

-• LeRoy Nelson notifies school of decision.
+• LeRoy Nelson notifies school of award decision(s).

-• LeRoy sends approved schools instructions to register team(s) and team contacts if they have not already registered and Frequently Asked Questions (PDF).
+• LeRoy sends approved school Frequently Asked Questions (PDF) and instructions to register team contacts (if they have not already registered) and team(s).

 • School forwards team registration order confirmation email to LeRoy.

-• One or more coaches from new schools attend Coach Basic Training.
+• New coaches attend Coach Virtual Training.

 • Coach Training Schedule and Resources

-• Coaches may attend Coach Advanced Training.
+• • Coaches may also attend optional Coach Hands-On Training.

-• In August and September, LeRoy provides VIQRC equipment, full fields, and game kits for schools with trained coaches and registered teams.
-Most equipment will be shipped directly to schools.
-The complete equipment bundle for new teams includes up to 7 boxes weighing a total of 90 pounds.
+• The complete equipment bundle for new teams includes up to 7 boxes weighing a total of 90 pounds.

 • LeRoy sends school shipping confirmations.